onthegomap/planetiler/planetiler-custommap/README.md

 A layer contains a thematically-related set of features from one or more input sources.

 - `id` - Unique name of this layer
+- `buffer` - The default number of pixels of detail to render outside the visible tile boundary
 - `features` - A list of features contained in this layer.
 See [Layer Features](#layer-feature)
 - `tile_post_process` - Optional processing operations to merge features with the same attributes in a rendered tile.
   See [Tile Post Process](#tile-post-process)